-Trivial benefits for directors are an available exemption, from HM Revenue & Customs (HMRC).
+Trivial benefits for directors are an available exemption from HM Revenue & Customs (HMRC).
 Indeed, these are one of the benefits of being a company director.
 When we consider do contractors get benefits as part of running their own company, this is one benefit available for UK company directors.
 However, these are not very well known to many UK contracting professionals and business owners.
-Due to this, as many do not claim HMRC trivial benefits, directors and UK contractors alike miss out on this `director’s gifts allowance’.
+Indeed, due to this, as many do not claim HMRC trivial benefits, directors and UK contractors alike miss out on this `director’s gifts allowance’.
 Basically, this is one of the company director benefits (UK) that you can claim as a director’s tax-free allowance when you are a UK contractor or small business owner.
 Furthermore, this director allowance (UK) currently has an annual limit in place of trivial benefits £300 per director.

 There are two good aspects for you as a UK contractor and business owner, when you make use of these as one of your benefits for contractors.
 When your UK company pays these allowable expenses for limited company directors or employees:

-- You or your employees benefit from the allowance on a personal basis.
+- You or your employees benefit from this gift allowance on a personal basis.

 - Your business saves tax on this at the same time.

 Therefore, what do these contractor benefits (limited company) and this UK exemption include?
 In addition, how does your UK contracting company pay for the costs as a corporate director benefit and claim them as expenses?

 The trivial benefits legislation exemption and contractor benefit (UK) is a recent entry into the UK tax system.
 They were first brought in on 6 April 2016.
 They cover the scenario where a business makes rewards to its directors and staff.
-Providing certain conditions are met, the allowance is tax-free and an excellent way to reward directors and employees throughout the year.
+Providing certain conditions are met, the allowance is tax-free.
+In addition, they are an excellent way to reward UK directors and employees throughout the year.

-As mentioned, the exemption is not very well known to many business owners, and many will overlook this or choose not to pay these to their employees.
-Due to a lack of awareness of trivial benefits for employees and directors, there are many limited company contractors do not even know this allowance exists.
+As mentioned, the exemption is not very well known to many business owners.
+As a result, many will overlook this.
+Others, who are aware, may choose not to pay these to their employees.
+Due to a lack of awareness of trivial benefits for employees and directors, there are many limited company contractors who do not even know this allowance exists.

 HM Revenue & Customs (HMRC) official guidance

-When we consider the official trivial benefits rules for company directors (UK), HMRC manual guidance states that a business can provide the exemption to an officer of a `close’ company.
-An `officer’ means a director or secretary therefore the trivial benefits (close company) apply to directors or a secretary (if you have one).
+When we consider the official trivial benefits rules for company directors (UK), HMRC manual guidance state that a business can provide the exemption to an officer of a `close’ company.
+Basically, an `officer’ means a director or secretary therefore the trivial benefits (close company) apply to directors or a secretary (if you have one).

 Limited company trivial benefits -£300 per director

 There are further official guidelines from HMRC in respect of the director trivial benefits annual limit.
 This guidance for trivial benefits for directors’ states that if the total provided for limited company benefits (UK) does not exceed £300 over the tax year, it is tax-deductible.
 Therefore, this is effectively the HMRC trivial benefits annual limit.

-This applies where the employer is a `close company’ and the business provides a benefit to an individual who is a director or other office holder of the company (or a family member or someone in their household).
-Where this is so, the total for trivial benefits for directors which can be treated as exempt from tax is capped at a total of £300 in each tax year.
+This annual trivial benefits limit applies where the employer is a `close company’ and the business provides a benefit to an individual who is a director or other office holder of the company (or a family member or someone in their household).
+Where this is so, the total for limited company trivial benefits for directors (UK) which can be treated as exempt from tax is capped at a total of £300 in each tax year.
 This is known as the annual exempt amount.

 When the business provides a trivial benefit to a member of the office holder’s family or household, the cost of this counts as part of the office holder’s annual exempt amount.
 That is unless the member of the family or household is an employee and is taxable on the benefit in their own right as an employee or office holder of the same company.

 Members of the office holder’s family or household who are also employees of the same close company each have their own annual cap of £300.
-As a UK contractor limited company owner, the amount of trivial benefits limit per year of £300 per director per annum are one of the benefits when you run your own business.
+As a UK contractor limited company owner, the amount of trivial benefits limit per year of £300 per director per annum are one of your director’s benefits when you run your own business.

 HMRC trivial benefits exemption

-To be exempt from tax and National Insurance (NI), the business will need to ensure the following four conditions are met when an employee or director receives trivial benefits:
+To be exempt from tax and National Insurance (NI), the business will need to ensure the following four conditions are met when an employee or director receives trivial benefits (limited company):

 - If the cost of the benefit exceeds £50 inclusive of VAT, it will be taxable personally.
-Therefore, it should cost your company £50 or less each time; otherwise, the employee/business will need to pay tax / NI on this.
+Therefore, there should be a cost your company of £50 trivial benefits or less each time.
+If the limit is exceeded, the employee/business will need to pay tax / NI on this.

-- It isn’t cash or a cash voucher that you can exchange for cash.
+- The payment for trivial expenses isn’t cash or a cash voucher that you can exchange for cash

-- The payment isn’t a reward for any work or performance.
+- The amount you pay isn’t a reward for any work or performance.
 Therefore, this payment should not be part of the terms of their contract.

 - You do not pay the benefits as part of any work type of duty.